Shōwa era: Pacific War

 The decisive naval/aerial Battle of Midway took place in early June 1942.
 That changed the momentum of the war.
 Japan was put on the defensive as the Americans pursued their policy of island hopping.
 Tokyo was repeatedly firebombed in 1945 and in the early spring and summer of 1945, Iwo Jima and Okinawa were seized by the Americans.
 Finally, the death agony of the Empire of Japan came in August 1945.
 On August 6, an atomic bomb was dropped on Hiroshima, instantly killing approximately 70,000 people when the attack took place (plus another estimated 130,000 by 1960 due to after-effects).
 On August 8, the Soviet invasion of Manchuria began.
 The following day, a second atomic bomb was dropped on Nagasaki, killing approximately 40,000 people.
 These attacks with the new atomic weapons were a surprise.
-Japan lacked any atomic bomb technology and couldn't counter it.
-The government of the Empire of Japan surrendered on August 14.
+Japan lacked any atomic bomb technology and could not counter it.
+The government of the Empire of Japan (Prime Minister Kantarō Suzuki) surrendered on August 14.
 The official surrender ceremony was held on September 2.

 Total Japanese military fatalities between 1937 and 1945 were 2.1 million; most came in the last year of the war.
 Starvation or malnutrition-related illness accounted for roughly 80 percent of Japanese military deaths in the Philippines, and 50 percent of military fatalities in China.
 The aerial bombing of a total of 69 Japanese cities appears to have taken a minimum of 400,000 and possibly closer to 600,000 civilian lives (over 100,000 in Tokyo alone, over 200,000 in Hiroshima and Nagasaki combined, and 80,000–150,000 civilian deaths in the battle of Okinawa).
-Civilian death among settlers who died attempting to return to Japan from Manchuria in the winter of 1945 were probably around 100,000.
+Civilian deaths among settlers who died attempting to return to Japan from Manchuria in the winter of 1945 were probably around 100,000.